kyma-project/kyma/resources/eventing/README.md

 This component manages the internal infrastructure in order to receive an event for all subscriptions handled by SAP BEB.

+## NATS Server

+This component manages NATS server which serves as an eventing platform for Kyma eventing.

 ## NATS Controller

 This component manages the internal infrastructure in order to receive an event for all subscriptions handled by NATS.